szeiger/ornate/doc/src/markdown.md

 ## `headerAttributes` and `autoIdentifiers` {#header_attributes}

 The `headerAttributes` extension implements the same header attribute syntax as [Pandoc](http://pandoc.org/MANUAL.html#header-identifiers) and [PHP Markdown Extra](https://michelf.ca/projects/php-markdown/extra/).
-Only the IDs are used by Ornate.
-Classes and key/value pairs are currently ignored.
-This extension is essential for controlling header links.
+The IDs are essential for controlling header links.
 Every heading to which you want to link from other parts of the document, from the TOC, or from external sources, requires an ID.
 In case of the TOC, headings without an ID will still be listed but not linked.

 Here is an example for a heading title with an ID: